alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 This uses [ranges], which are a new-to-me feature of Ruby.
 I particularly like the [`cover?` method][cover], which tells you if one range is contained by another.
+(So `0..3` covers `1..2`, but not the other way round.)
-It's not a complicated function, but it can be fiddly to get the inequalities the right way round, and a named function makes the intent clearer.
+It's not complicated, but it can be fiddly to get the inequalities the right way round, and a named function makes it easier and clearer.

-It find the last arrow operator that’s under an identifier, so that if a identifier sits above multiple arrows, the rightmost arrow takes precedence:
+This finds the last arrow operator that’s under an identifier, so that if a identifier sits above multiple arrows, the rightmost arrow takes precedence:

 ```ruby
 best_number_of_cats